What's a VIN Bar Code?

 wish, one by one.
 Come back to the computer, attach

-the TriCoder its USB cable, and the upload the VINs
+the TriCoder its USB cable, and then upload the VINs

-your control of time and location on the screen.
+your control of time and location on the software input screen.
 This

 allows you to input the first VIN to one work order,